 • A website with privacy controls, allowing guests to log in to find out details

 • An option to send “save the dates” and allow event RSVPs via the site itself

-links, travel arrangements.
+• lots of customization options for presenting photos, registry links, travel arrangements.
 I don’t want to have to remember to add that stuff; ideally the site-builder should prompt me with these options

 • The ability to manage invitations to multiple wedding-related events